limkoaniun/gym-backend/README.md

 ### Getting Help
 1. Check this documentation first
 2. Search existing issues in the repository
-3. Ask team members in Slack/Teams
+3. Ask team members in chat
 4. Create new issue with detailed description

 ### Useful Commands Reference